The Bell and Gossett System Syzer and Pump Affinity Laws – to resolve a field problem (Part 2)

 Last week we used the Pump Affinity Laws to determine what size the impeller would be trimmed to in an oversized pump.
 Reducing the speed of the pump has the same effect on the flow and head as trimming the impeller.

-Lets look at the example again.
-The engineer specified an ITT Bell and Gossett VSX- VSC double suction pump in a closed chilled water system.
+Let’s look at the example again.
+The engineer specified a Xylem Bell and Gossett VSX- VSC double suction pump in a closed chilled water system.
 The capacity is 3500 GPM at 140 ft head.
 The pump selected is shown below.

 The balancing contractor reads the pump out after a proportional balance, and finds the operation point to be 4300 GPM at 120 ft.
 This means the pump is oversized.